gvwilson/thirdbit/_posts/2014/2014-03-03-feb-2014-lab-meeting-summary.md

   </li>
   <li><strong>Communications</strong>
     <ul>
-      <li>Several people have said that they find it hard to keep track of upcoming bootcamps&mdash;in particular, that they sometimes hear about a bootcamp they could have volunteered at only after it's over.</li>
+      <li>Several people have said that they find it hard to keep track of upcoming bootcamps–in particular, that they sometimes hear about a bootcamp they could have volunteered at only after it's over.</li>
       <li>We will start including a list of all upcoming bootcamps in the weekly summaries of Software Carpentry activity on the Mozilla Science Lab blog and on our own blog as well.</li>
       <li>We also recommend using <code>#swcSITE</code> as a Twitter hashtag during bootcamps (e.g., <code>#swcUBC</code>).</li>
     </ul>